Garner State Park

-Garner State Park is a state park in the community of Concan, Texas located in Uvalde County, Texas in the United States.
-Garner State Park, in the Texas Hill Country, is the most popular state park in Texas for overnight camping.
-It often fills by noon in peak parts of the season.
-The park is popular with campers and local residents for its activities on the Frio River and the dances held nightly during the spring and summer.
+Garner State Park is a state park in the community of Concan, in Uvalde County, Texas, United States.
+The park is on the Frio River.

 History

 In the early 1930s the park was built to save a portion of the hill country for the public, and to provide work for unemployed men during the economic depression.
 The land for Garner State Park was acquired in 1934 through 1936.
 In 1934, the Texas State Parks Board approved the location for a future state park, and the Texas Legislature provided funding for state parks.
 The Civilian Conservation Corps built the park’s original improvements, which included a large pavilion and a concessions building.
 The property was conveyed to the State Parks Board in 1936, and it opened as Garner State Park in 1941.
 The park was named for John Nance Garner, former Vice-President of the United States who lived and practiced law in the Concan area.
 The park's size more than doubled when 790 acre were added in 1976.